The Yearsley Food story

 Yearsley Food was now well on its way to becoming a national multi-site operator for frozen food sales and cold storage.
 By the early years of the 21st century, it had opened centres in Gillingham and Seaham and acquired two further frozen food business to add to its distribution network.

 In 2012 the company acquired seafood importer, IcePak, allowing us to supply our customers with the finest quality, sustainably sourced seafood at the best possible prices.

 That same year, an ambitious programme of investment and innovation saw Yearsley Food launch a number of frozen food distribution hubs, including one on the site of its head office in Heywood, Lancashire.
 These state-of-the-art facilities use advanced automation and stock management systems to optimise storage and supply chain logistics and guarantee customers the best possible value and service.

 Among Lineage’s corporate values is a commitment to ‘doing good, while doing well.’
 Today, Lineage and Yearsley Food are proud to be part of a global family of companies serving the needs of the food industry while reducing energy consumption, minimising food waste and protecting the world’s food supplies.

-Every team member and every company in the extended Lineage Logistics family has a shared purpose: To transform the food supply chain to eliminate waste and help feed the world.
+Every team member and every company in the extended Lineage family has a shared purpose: To transform the food supply chain to eliminate waste and help feed the world.